fraterrisus/walkthroughs/aethus/items.md

 One of the more entertaining objects in the game: any time you're near water (or even something that *looks* like water), toss one of these out by activating it on your hotbar and hitting `R`.
 You'll pick up three or four random items based on where you happen to be.
 Several items on this page are *only* available via fishing, such as the [Ancient Bones](#ancient-bones) needed for one of Trudy's fetch quests, as well as most actual fish.

 Because you find them for the first time in the Lost World, you may not think to try using them "higher up" than that, but it's worth doing so.
-[Heatshrimp](#heatshrimp) can only be found in the Inner Caves, and [Sandfish](#sandfish) only on the Surface.
+[Heatshrimp](#heatshrimp) can only be found in the Inner Caves, [Sandfish](#sandfish) only on the Surface, and [Ghostfish](#ghostfish) only in the Lost World.

 {% endaethusitem %}
 {% aethusitem 'Floodlight' %}